downlinko/downlinko.github.io/_posts/development/jdk/2018-08-12-download-install-jdk-7-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/jdk/download-install-jdk-7-windows.png" alt="download install jdk 7 windows" class="align-right title-image">

-In this guide, I’m going to show you exactly how to download and install JDK 1.7 on Windows.
+In this guide, I’m going to show you exactly **how to download and install JDK 1.7 on Windows**.

 (Step-by-step)

-First, I’ll show you where you can download JDK 7.
+First, I’ll show you where you can get JDK 7.

 Then you’ll see how to configure it.